Reading time minutes

 • Various document types and images generated in the hospital (e.g., 12-lead ECGs, consent forms, property forms, drawings and photographs — both professional medical photography and photos taken by the patient)

-The EPR team held the view that the joint implementation of the EDMS and EPR provided the perfect opportunity to change and optimize workflows.
-The project was ambitious.
-The team tried to pack as much into that moment in the hospital's development as possible.
-A massive effort went into clinician engagement for the overall EPR programme, with over 500 people heavily involved, plus the training of an "army of superusers".
-This also meant deciding which specific kind of information would be handled by the EPR system or by OnBase.
-Key questions formulated to guide these decisions included:
+A massive effort went into clinician engagement for the overall EPR program, with over 500 people heavily involved, plus the training of an “army of superusers.”
+This also meant deciding which specific information would be handled by the EPR system or OnBase.
+The key questions formulated to guide these decisions included:

 • Where does the data come from?